Chemnitz–Adorf railway: Background and Construction

 But even in the first year of operation, the takings were below expectation and the company sold the line on 15 July 1876 to the Saxony government.
-This was the end of the CAAE and their planned extension to Hof, Germany, in Bavaria.
+This was the end of the CAAE and their planned extension to Hof in Bavaria.

 Operations

 The Royal Saxon State Railways ran the line under the name CA (taking the letters from Chemnitz and Adorf).
 A planned extension was never implemented.
 Due to the unfavourable topology of the line, with long climbs and tight corners in the region of Lössnitz and Schöneck, made it unsuitable for heavy goods trains.
 The short section between Aue und Zwönitz was known as the Sächsischer Semmering, the line climbed 255 m.

 In 1920 the Chemnitz-Aue-Adorfer railway passed to the newly formed Deutsche Reichsbahn.
 After World War II regional express trains ran from Dresden and Chemnitz to Adorf.

 On 1 March 1967 the former mainline was reclassified as a branch line.